PeterCamilleri/mini_term/README.md

 This code started out its life buried deep within the code of the mini readline gem where it helped that gem do its job.
-A while ago it was realized that the services provided where invaluable for a much wider range of development.
+A while ago it was realized that the services provided were invaluable for a much wider range of development.
 I was increasingly frustrated by my need to "go-around" mini readline to get at some of its lower level features.
 When that happens it is a clear sign that a gem is doing too much and has too many responsibilities.